About Us

 IMG-5858

-Jennie Knowlton (she/her), Executive Director: Jennie is excited to see her family's dream come to fruition and is amazed at the support the Chatham community has shown for The Quiltmaker Café.
+Jennie Knowlton (she/her), Executive Director: Jennie is amazed at the support the Chatham community has shown for The Quiltmaker Café.

-Jennie is a graduate of the 2022-23 Chatham Leadership program with the Chamber of Commerce and was recently appointed a board member for the Pittsboro Business Association beginning in 2023.
+Jennie is a graduate of the 2022-23 Chatham Leadership program with the Chamber of Commerce and serves as a board member for both the Pittsboro Business Association and Professional Women of Chatham and Orange Counties.
+She recently became a member of the Rotary Club of Pittsboro this year and graduated from the CCCC SBC Chatham SPARK Program this May.

 She is also a regular volunteer at St. Bartholomew's Community Lunch, where she gets to spend the day with the people that continue to teach and inspire her every week.